-If they remember anything in particular, the survey or interviewer can dive deeper on specifics such as brand tie-ins, sentiment, feelings, emotions, likes, and dislikes.
+If they remember anything in particular, the survey or interviewer can dive deeper into specifics such as brand tie-ins, sentiment, feelings, emotions, likes, and dislikes.

-If the respondent does, a path of questions is developed to help the market research team understand how the exposed recall audience liked the ad and their feelings toward it.
+If the respondent says yes, a path of questions is developed to help the market research team understand how the exposed recall audience liked the ad and their feelings toward it.